centre-for-language-evolution/simlang2021/index.md

 The week-by-week reading content is at the bottom of this page.
 The readings consist of our notes plus a mix of journal papers and book chapters.
 For some weeks also have associated quizzes or mini-tests so you can evaluate your own understanding.

-For some of the ;ectures the reading is flagged up as being **pre-reading**, i.e. we will assume you have done this preparatory work prior to the lecture and will design the lecture accordingly (i.e. we might refer to stuff in the preparatory materials or ask you questions about it).
+For some of the lectures the reading is flagged up as being **pre-reading**, i.e. we will assume you have done this preparatory work prior to the lecture and will design the lecture accordingly (i.e. we might refer to stuff in the preparatory materials or ask you questions about it).

 You should always complete the reading materials and attend/watch the lecture before attempting the programming practical or attending the drop-in lab classes - the practicals involve playing with models that implement the ideas covered in the readings and lecture recordings, so will make a lot more sense when you have that context.